Blog

 Curtiss Barnes

-CEO at 1EdTech Consortium
+CEO of 1EdTech Consortium

 Curtiss Barnes

-CEO at 1EdTech Consortium
+CEO of 1EdTech Consortium

 David Leaser, Vice President at MyInnerGenius, suggests that AI will also improve the metadata within digital credentials to lend more value and trust across stakeholders.